CS FMP 200 - Car radio AEG - Free user manual and instructions

 A. Notes on discs:

-- Do not stick paper or tape, etc, onto the label side or the recording side of any discs, as it may cause a malfunction.
+- Do not stick paper or tape, etc., onto the label side or the recording side of any discs, as it may cause a malfunction.

 B. Notes on CD-Rs (recordable CDs)/CD-RWs (rewritable CDs):

-b.
-Use CD-Rs with speed 1x to 8x and write with speed 1x to 2x.
+a.
+Use CD-RWs with speed 1x to 4x and write with speed 1x to 2x. b.
+Use CD-Rs with speed 1x to 8x and write with speed 1x to 2x. c.
+Do not play a CD-RW that has been written more than 5 times.

 C. Notes on MP3 files (MP3 Version Only):

-- The disc must be in the ISO9660 level 1 or level 2 format, or Joliet or Romeo in the expansion format.
+- The disc must be in ISO9660 level 1 or level 2 format, or Joliet or Romeo in the expansion format.

 - For a non-MP3 file, even though the file name extension is ".MP3", the unit cannot recognize it.